edchat/deliteful-Checkbox-build/README.md

 <script src="bower_components/deliteful-Checkbox-build/layer.js"></script>
 ```

-Then use the Checkbox widget with declarative instantiation add this to your html:
+Then to use the Checkbox widget with a declarative instantiation, add this to your html:
 ```
   <label>
     <d-checkbox name="option1" checked="true"></d-checkbox>